sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 encapsulates all the information the kernel needs to swap it in and out of running on a CPU core.
 This includes register state, memory mappings, open files, and any other resource that needs to be tied to a particular task.
-Nearly every workload in the kernel, including kernel background jobs and userspace processes, are handled by this unified task concept.
+Nearly every work item in the kernel, including kernel background jobs and userspace processes, is handled by this unified task concept.
 The kernel uses a scheduler to determine when and where to run tasks according to some parameters, such as maximising throughput, minimising latency, or whatever other characteristics the user desires.